 - explicit endorsement of the vision of Judaism articulated in the USCJ's Vision and Mission Statement: www.uscj.org/Aboutus/OurStructure/MissionStatement.aspx

 We are proud to offer weekly Shabbat morning and Holy Day services, with Hebrew as the predominant language of worship.
 Our siddurim and machzorim are completely translated and transliterated into both English and Spanish to help facilitate full participation as well as comprehension of the traditional prayer service.
-Services are lay-led, and although mainly Ashkenazic, feature elements of Sephardic and Ladino nusach.
+Services are lay-led, and although mainly Ashkenazic, we feature elements of Sephardic and Ladino nusach.
 Unlike almost all the synagogues in Mexico, we invite everyone interested in Judaism to attend our services.